exekube/exekube/README.md

 ## Introduction

-Exekube is an experimental framework for administering and using Kubernetes clusters.
+Exekube is an experimental declarative framework for administering and using Kubernetes clusters.

-## Principles

-- [x] Everything is expressed as code, using Terraform / HCL
-- [x] Git-based workflow (no GUI or large CLI)
-- [x] Client side is fully containerized
-- [ ] No vendor lock-in, choose any cloud provider you want (only GCP for now)
-- [ ] Test-driven

 ## Technology stack

 - Docker
+- Terraform
-- Google Cloud SDK
+- Google Cloud SDK (support for AWS and Azure in the future?)
 - Kubernetes
-- Terraform
 - Helm

+## Principles

+- [x] Everything on client side is dockerized and contained in repo root directory
+- [x] Everything is expressed as code, using Terraform and HCL (HashiCorp Language)
+- [ ] Git-based workflow (no GUI or CLI) with a CI pipeline
+- [ ] No vendor lock-in, choose any cloud provider you want (only GCP for now)
+- [ ] Test-driven

 ## What I did